amacgregor/allanmacgregor/src/pages/articles/2013-08-02-fighting-burnout/index.md

 ---
-title: "Burnout"
+title: 'Burnout'
-date: "2013-08-02"
+date: '2013-08-02'
 layout: post
 draft: false
-path: "/posts/burnout"
+path: '/posts/burnout'
-category: "Health"
+category: 'Health'
 tags:
-    - "Burnout"
+  - 'Burnout'
-    - "Health"
+  - 'Health'
-    - "Lifestyle"
+  - 'Lifestyle'

-description: "We all been there, feeling tired, bored and even sick of our work; burnout is very common in the tech industry, probably more common that most people want to realize."
+description: 'We all been there, feeling tired, bored and even sick of our work; burnout is very common in the tech industry, probably more common that most people want to realize.'
 ---

 > Burnout:
 > A state of emotional and physical exhaustion caused by a prolonged period of stress and frustration;
 > an inevitable corporate condition characterized by frequent displays of unprofessional behavior, a blithe
 > refusal to do any work, and most important, a distinct aura of not giving a shit.
-> -- __Urban Dictionary__
+> -- **Urban Dictionary**

 We all been there, feeling tired, bored and even sick of our work; burnout is very common in the tech industry, probably more common that most people want to realize.

 There are countless posts, articles and even books that talk about preventing and/or dealing with burnout; exercise, meditation, changing jobs, go in on vacation, changing your diet or taking a bunch of pills (vitamins).
 All of those have been suggested by the internet gurus, web doctors and startup celebrities.